Skip to Main Content

 Pros: Inkscape is a free alternative to Adobe Illustrator.
 Creating basic projects is typically fast and simple.
 Inkscape's vectorization module is one of the easiest and most effective available.

 Cons: Because vector images are a completely different way of creating images than raster, there can be a learning curve for new users.
-Makerspace machines do not always work well with Inkscape, so often the files have to be exported into PDFs or imported to Adobe Illustrator before sending to the machine.
+Makerspace machines do not always work well with Inkscape, so often the files have to be exported into PDFs before sending to the machine.

 Accessing Inkscape